 An apprenticeship allows you to gain industry experience and a qualification, while earning a salary just like any other employee.
 Your employer and the government will pay any tuition fees for your apprenticeship, including degree apprenticeships.
 This means you can graduate debt-free.

-However, apprentices aren’t eligible for student loans, and you’ll need to cover your day-to-day expenses like living costs, rent and travel in most cases
+An apprenticeship is like a real job, so you aren’t eligible for student loans, and you’ll need to cover your day-to-day expenses like living costs, rent and travel in most cases.

 Salaries and minimum wages for apprentices

 As an apprentice, you must receive at least the apprenticeship minimum wage for your first year.
 After that you must receive at least the minimum wage for your age group:

 |18 – 20||£7.49|

 |21 – 22||£10.18|